 Well, they want to decrease the risk of Sudden Infant Death Syndrome.
 (Don’t we all!)
 So many professionals were declaring that this recommendation was “admittedly cautious,” but even I thought… “If it decreases SIDS, it must be the answer.
 Right?”

+Well, in June of 2017 (less than a year after the initial recommendation), a follow-up study was published in Pediatrics: Official Journal of the American Academy of Pediatrics.
+This study calls out the recommendation of the AAP: there simply is not any substantial evidence that room sharing prevents SIDS for older babies.
+(Did you notice who called out the AAP’s recommendation?
+Yep, that’s the “Official Journal of the AAP.”)
 This new study also shares very important information about room sharing and baby sleep.
 The research found that room-sharing beyond 4-9 months actually resulted in LESS NIGHTTIME SLEEP and MORE NIGHT WAKINGS.
 This is NOT merely an inconvenience, but it actually impacts every facet of our babies’ being!
 The pediatric experts in the study point out that, for babies “inadequate sleep affects nearly every health domain, including emotional regulation, mood, and behavior in infancy and childhood.”
 This means that interrupted sleep in infancy should be a major factor in choosing where our babies sleep.

 The study went on to find that babies who room-share beyond 4 months of age were also four times more likely to be pulled into their parents’ bed during the night, and two times more likely to have pillows, blankets, and other unsafe sleeping materials close by during sleep.
 Pulling a baby into bed and sleeping with loose bedding is known to increase the risk of SIDS.
 So, keeping the baby in the same room beyond 4-6 months actually increased parental behaviors that are known to cause SIDS.